Business, Academic and PPE visitors

 - someone coming to give a series of lectures (whether paid or unpaid) (a Tier 1 or Tier 2 visa will be required.
 A Tier 5 temporary worker visa may be appropriate if the migrant is not filling an advertised vacancy and the lecturer is additional to normal staffing requirements);

-- students coming on internships or work placements (a Tier 5 Youth Mobility Scheme visa, Tier 5 internship scheme visa, or student visitor visa will be required);
+- students coming on non-research internships or work placements (a Tier 5 Youth Mobility Scheme visa, Tier 5 internship scheme visa, or student visitor visa will be required);

 - those holding the title of University Visiting Professor, if working on University-hosted formal research projects (a Tier 1 or Tier 5 temporary worker visa visa will be required).